aws/jsii/tools/jsii-compliance/README.md

-# JSII Compliance
+# jsii Compliance

-This directory contains scripts and resources to create and validate the JSII compliance suite.
+This directory contains scripts and resources to create and validate the jsii compliance suite.

 ### Compliance Suite